 ] o c n m p [Open Communications in Nonlinear Mathematical Physics |

-Articles and Letters published during 2023 (not yet complete).
+Articles and Letters published during 2023.

 We present an application of the full-deautonomisation method to a class of secondorder mappings which, using an ancillary variable, can be cast into a form that greatly facilitates the study of their singularities.
 The ancillary approach was originally introduced to make it possible to construct discrete Painlevé equations associated with the affine Weyl group E (1) 8 by deautonomising a QRT mapping.
 The full-deautonomisation method has been shown to offer a practical technique for calculating the exact dynamical degree of a mapping, whereby allowing the detection of discrete integrability using only singularity analysis.
 We study the confinement property for a given singularity, for a wide class of mappings that includes the autonomous limit of the standard additive Painlevé equation with E (1) 8 symmetry.
 This leads to a class of non-autonomous mappings, which can be integrable or not, for which we obtain their exact dynamical degrees.
 The case of a non-confining singularity is also analysed and again we obtain the corresponding dynamical degrees.